Strategic-Futures-Lab/Topic_Mapping_Interface/doc/sections/gd-barchart.md

 #### `BarChart.setMaxValue(value)`

 Sets the chart's maximum value on the continuous axis.
-Since, the continuous scale is adjust at every render, this allows you to keep the same scale (`0, maxValue`).
+Since the continuous scale is adjusted at every render, this allows you to keep the same scale (`0, maxValue`).
+The default maximum value is `-1`, which is interpreted as no maximum, i.e. use the next render maximum.
 ```javascript
 barchart.setMaxValue(1); // -> the maximum value will always be 1, i.e. 100% if formated with '.0%'
 ```

 #### `BarChart.setTransition([duration [, delay]])`

-Sets the duration and delay (per bar) value for transition animation on the bar chart.
+Sets the duration and delay (per bar) values for transition animation on the bar chart.
 These values default to `100`ms for `duration` and `50`ms for delay.
 You can disable transitions by setting the duration value to `0`.
 ```javascript
 barchart.setTransition(200, 100); // -> sets the transitions to 200ms duration and 100ms delay (per bar)
 ```